nixworks/public/news/2008/07/3/index.md

 ##### France
 ### [ French authorities charge Continental Airlines and five individuals over the Concorde disaster. ](/news/2008/07/3/french-authorities-charge-continental-airlines-and-five-individuals-over-the-concorde-disaster.md)
-_Context: Continental Airlines, France, Air France Flight 4590_
+_Context: France, Air France Flight 4590, Continental Airlines_

 ##### MV ''Princess of the Stars
 ### [ MV "Princess of the Stars" disaster: The Board of Marine Inquiry says that two of four ballast tanks were empty, leaving the ship unstable. ](/news/2008/07/3/mv-princess-of-the-stars-disaster-the-board-of-marine-inquiry-says-that-two-of-four-ballast-tanks-were-empty-leaving-the-ship-unstable.md)